Learn all about Denial-of-Service (DoS) attacks and what you can do to protect against them.

 No, we cannot change IP addresses for individual customers.
 If you are using a Super Hub or Hub 3.0 you could boot it into Modem Only mode until the attacks stop – this will provide you with a different IP address while you are in Modem Only mode.

-Be aware that Modem Only mode on a Superhub only provides an Internet connection over one Ethernet port, and wireless access will not work.
-You can however attach a 3rd party router to the Superhub to use its wireless function instead.
+Modem Only mode on a Superhub only provides an Internet connection over one Ethernet port, and wireless access will not work.
+If you have one, you can attach a 3rd party router to the Superhub to use its wireless function instead.
 You should also make sure any device you connect to the router while in Modem Only mode is protected by a firewall.

-* These links to external sites are provided as a courtesy and Virgin Media are not responsible for the content of these sites or any problems encountered whilst applying these steps and are not able to provide any technical support for such problems.
+*These fixes are provided as a courtesy and we are not responsible for any problems encountered whilst applying these steps and we are not able to provide any technical support for such problems.